Control Panel

 Find the right insurance at the right price:

-Medical Visits / Shopping Medical
+Medical Visits - Medical Costs

-• Each medical visits costs you money either as a co-pay to your insurance coverage or a percentage of the office visit price.
+Each medical visits costs you money either as a co-pay to your insurance coverage or a percentage of the office visit price.

-• You should shop around for your medical service.
 Even though your insurance may cover up to a certain percentage, they will only cover a certain amount.
 Any excess falls back onto you.

 Find and compare charges among doctors.
-It can save you money:
+It can save you money

 Programs for reducing overall medical costs: